-Languages › French How to Conjugate 'Raser' (to Shave) Simple Conjugations for the French Verb 'Raser' Share Flipboard Email Print PeopleImages/Getty Images French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers by ThoughtCo Updated February 06, 2019 The French verb raser means "to shave," but it specifically refers to shaving someone else.
+Languages › French How to Conjugate 'Raser' (to Shave) Simple Conjugations for the French Verb 'Raser' Share Flipboard Email Print PeopleImages/Getty Images French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers By ThoughtCo Updated February 06, 2019 The French verb raser means "to shave," but it specifically refers to shaving someone else.
 To say you're shaving yourself, you'd use the reflexive se raser.
 How to Conjugate Raser Raser is a regular -er verb, which makes learning to conjugate it very simple.
 Remove the infinitive ending from the verb to determine the stem, which in this case is ras-.
 You complete the conjugation by adding the ending appropriate of the subject pronoun and the tense in use.
 See the tables below for simple conjugations of raser.
 Present Future Imperfect Present participle je rase raserai rasais rasant tu rases raseras rasais il rase rasera rasait nous rasons raserons rasions vous rasez raserez rasiez ils rasent raseront rasaient Subjunctive Conditional Passé simple Imperfect subjunctive je rase raserais rasai rasasse tu rases raserais rasas rasasses il rase raserait rasa rasât nous rasions raserions rasâmes rasassions vous rasiez raseriez rasâtes rasassiez ils rasent raseraient rasèrent rasassent Imperative (tu) rase (nous) rasons (vous) rasez How to Use Raser in the Past Tense The most common way to use a verb in the past tense is to use the passé composé.
 This compound tense requires an auxiliary verb and a past participle to form the conjugation.
 Raser requires the auxiliary verb avoir and the past participle rasé.
 However, when using the reflexive se raser, the auxiliary verb is être (all reflexive verbs use être when forming the passé composé).
 For example: L'infirmière lui a rasé.The nurse shaved him.
 Il s'est rasé avant le diner.He shaved before dinner.
-Learn How to Conjugate the French Verb 'Remarquer' (to Notice; to Remark) Learn to Say "I Influenced" in French Using "Influencer" Here's How to Say "Shared" and "Sharing" in French How to Conjugate the Verb "Skier" ("to Ski")?
-How Do You Conjugate the French Verb 'Apporter' (to Bring)?
-Does "Causer" Mean "to Cause" or "to Chat" in French?
-How to Conjugate "Ranger" (to Arrange) in French Here's How to Conjugate "Posséder" (to Possess) in French Learn How to Say You "Regret" Something in French Learn How to Conjugate "Porter" (to Wear, Carry) in French How to Conjugate the French Verb 'Brosser' (to Brush) Here's How to Conjugate 'Emprunter' in French Like a Native Speaker "Teach" Yourself How to Conjugate "Enseigner" You're "Invited" to Learn About the French "Inviter" Learn How to Properly Say "to Bathe" in French When You Want "to Support" in French Use "Appuyer"
+Learn How to Conjugate "Se Taire" (to Be Quiet) in French How to Conjugate the French Verb 'Commencer' (to Begin, Commence) How to "Missed" in French Using "Manquer" Learn How to Conjugate "Prêter" (to Loan) in French How Do You Conjugate "Dépêcher" in French?
+How Do You Conjugate the French Verb 'Continuer' (to Continue)?
+How Do You Conjugate "Lunch" in French?
+How to Conjugate the French Verb "Durer" (to Last) The Conjugations of "Pluerer" (to Cry) in French To Return: How to Conjugate "Retourner" in French Learn to Conjugate the French Verb "Tuer" (to Kill) When You Want "to Support" in French Use "Appuyer" Learning to Conjugate the French "Aider" Can Be Very "Helpful" There's No "Disputing" the Conjugations of "Disputer" Conjugate 'to Decide' Correctly in French to Be Fluent How Is "Demander" Conjugated, You "Ask"?